gengteng/axum-valid/README.md

 }
 ```

+When validation errors occur, the extractor will automatically return 400 with validation errors as the HTTP message body.

 For more usage examples, please refer to the `basic.rs` and `custom.rs` files in the `tests` directory.

 ## Features

+`422`: Use `422 Unprocessable Entity` instead of `400 Bad Request` as the status code when validation fails.
 `into_json`: When this feature is enabled, validation errors will be serialized into JSON format and returned as the HTTP body.